shiranGinige/shiranginige.github.io/source/_posts/2015-05-11-using-kudu-to-deploy-two-applications-on-the-same-azure-website.markdown

 > Push the code to the Azure web site by using Local Git Repository option.

-Commit the newly added *.deploy.cmd files at the root and push the code to Azure website using 'Local Git Repo' option
+Commit the newly added *.deploy.cmd files at the root and push the code to Azure website using 'Local Git Repo' option.

 {% img left /images/using-kudu-to-deploy-two-applications-on-the-same-azure-website/2.png %}

+Happy deployments !